Can You Actually Whiten Teeth With Drugstore Hydrogen Peroxide?

 Don’t forget, it’s easier to whiten teeth that have been professionally cleaned since there isn’t any tartar buildup or extrinsic stain for the hydrogen peroxide to power through.
 It’s best to bleach your teeth right after a dental cleaning when your teeth are naturally their brightest.

 If you’re not ready to whiten your teeth at the dentist’s office, one of the best things to do is use an over-the-counter teeth whitening system that’s produced by a reputable oral health brand.
+The benefit of using hydrogen peroxide for teeth whitening is that it actually works!
 Here is a list of the best teeth-whitening products.

 Always follow the product directions to the T. If you don’t, you can irritate your gums, cause unnecessary sensitivity, and reduce the effectiveness of your investment.
 With whitening strips, that means shaping them around your gums and making sure you have good contact on all of the curved surfaces of each tooth.